VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 - **export** - used to set environment variables, these for example use `export EDITOR=nano` to use nano as your terminal text viewer by default.

 - **systemctl** - literally system control, wayyy to big to cover quickly, used for everything from setting services to run on boot, shutting down/restarting the system, to viewing logs.
 Look up Systemd for more information.
-This is probably the least-universal of the tools listed here, but *most* linux systems have switched to Systemd now for better or worse.
+This is probably the least-universal of the tools listed here, but *most* Linux systems have switched to Systemd now for better or worse.

   - **[sysz](https://github.com/joehillen/sysz)** provides a decent UI to systemd functions, check it out